FeatureBaseDB/Laminoid/README.md

 Laminoid provides a reverse proxy for "authentication".

-Laminoid powers [https://ai.featurebase.com/](https://ai.featurebase.com/), which runs the SlothAI framework for building model pipelines.
+This system powers [https://ai.featurebase.com/](https://ai.featurebase.com/), which runs the [SlothAI](https://github.com/FeatureBaseDB/SlothAI) framework for building model pipelines.

 ## Boxes that Run Models
 Laminoid deploys boxes onto Google Cloud.
 These boxes contain graphics cards, which can run models.

-Laminoid also deploys a controller box, which may list, start or stop a box which runs models.
+A controller box is used.
+It may list, start or stop a box which runs models.
 The controller box is not allowed to create instances, however.

 ### Instructor Embeddings
-Laminoid currently supports [Instructor Large](https://huggingface.co/hkunlp/instructor-large) or [Instructor XL](https://huggingface.co/hkunlp/instructor-xl).
+Currently supports [Instructor Large](https://huggingface.co/hkunlp/instructor-large) or [Instructor XL](https://huggingface.co/hkunlp/instructor-xl).
 Instructor also has a [whitepaper](https://arxiv.org/abs/2212.09741) you can read.

-Laminoid supports keyterm extraction using a model ensemble.
+Supports keyterm extraction using a model ensemble.
 It uses BERT, H2-keywordextractor, and Fasttext.

 Subsequent improvements to this repo will add support for other models, like Llama 2.